-- 1. Remove the two Phillips screws on the AC wiring access cover (item 15 in figure 1-3) to access the internal AC terminal block (see figure 2-10). - 2.
-Route the cable from the AC electrical main panel through one of the strain reliefs clamps to the AC INPUT.
+- 1. Remove the two Phillips screws on the AC wiring access cover (Item 15, Figure 1-3) to access the internal AC terminal block (see Figure 2-8). - 2.
+Route the cable from the AC electrical main panel through one of the strain relief clamps on the inverter (Item 8, Figure 1-2).
 Tighten the strain relief clamp securely on the cable.
 Always leave a little extra slack in the wiring. - 3.
-Connect the hot wire (BLACK) from the main panel's dedicated breaker to the "HOT 1 IN" terminal.
-Tighten the "HOT 1 IN" terminal to 16 in lbf (1.8 N-m).
+Connect the hot wire (BLACK) from the main panel's dedicated breaker to the inverter's AC HOT 1 IN terminal.
+Tighten the AC HOT 1 IN terminal to 16 in lbf (1.8 N-m).